senadkurtisi/pytorch-GCN/README.md

 * [Acknowledgements](#acknowledgements)

 ## Graph Neural Networks
-Graph Neural networks are a family of neural networks that can deal with the data which isn't organized in some strict manner. </br>
+Graph Neural networks are a family of neural networks that can deal with the data which isn't organized in some strict manner like in a grid or sequence. </br>
-For example images are organized in a MxN grid, where M is the number of vertical and N is the number of horizontal pixels. </br>Time-series data is organized in some sequential manner. </br>
+For example images are organized in a MxN grid, where M is the number of vertical and N is the number of horizontal pixels.
+Time-series data is organized in some sequential manner. </br>
 </br>
 On the other hand there is a specific class of problems which can be represented as nodes/vertices which can (but don't have to) be connected via some edges.
 An example of this is friendship representation of some social media platform.
-Since there aren't any hard constraints on how the graph which represents, for example that social media platform, should look like we must use a specific family of neural networks called **Graph Neural Networks** or **GNNs** for short.
+Since there aren't any hard constraints on how the graph should look like we must use a specific family of neural networks called **Graph Neural Networks** or **GNNs** for short.

 ## Dataset
 The dataset used in this implementation is **Cora**.
 Cora consists out of **2708 nodes** and **5429 edges**. </br>